This help document answers the following questions:

 What is the purpose of the Multiple Genome Viewer?

-The Viewer shows corresponding regions of the selected genomes as horizontal stripes and the equivalent features in each genome via vertical connectors.
-The navigation of the genomes is synchronized as you scroll in 5' or 3' directions.
+The Viewer shows corresponding regions of the selected genomes as horizontal stripes and the equivalent features in each genome.
+The navigation of the genomes can be synchronized as you scroll in 5' or 3' directions.

 The Viewer permits searches by genes and other genome features, genome coordinates, and function, phenotype, disease, and pathway terms.
 All searches query for canonical genes in MGI's MouseMine.

-You can forward lists of features to MouseMine and download genomic, coding and exon sequences for a selected feature for designated strains.
+You can download genomic, coding and transcript sequences for a selected feature for designated genomes.

-What inbred strains are included in the Viewer?
+What mouse inbred strains are included in the Viewer?

 How do I use the different sections of the Viewer?

-In the page banner, click on the gear icon to open or close the left hand panel.
-The MGI logo links to the MGI Home Page and the ℹ icon links to this help document.
+In the page banner, click on the gear icon to open or close the left hand panel, or type "t" (for "tools").
+The MGI logo links to the MGI Home Page and the ℹ icon links to a pop-up help document.

-- Each box has a name, an open/close button (small triangle), and a drag handle (six dots, ⋮⋮) in the upper right.
-Use the up/down arrows to expand (▼) and collapse (▲) the boxes.
+- Each box has a name, an open/close button (+/X), and a drag handle (six dots, ⋮⋮) in the upper right.

 - When "open", a box displays a "full" view